awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-eventbridge-sqs/README.md

 Out of the box implementation of the Construct without any override will set the following defaults:

-### Amazon CloudWatch Events Rule
+### Amazon EventBridge Rule
-* Grant least privilege permissions to CloudWatch Events to publish to the SQS Queue.
+* Grant least privilege permissions to EventBridge rule to publish to the SQS Queue.

 ### Amazon SQS Queue
 * Deploy SQS dead-letter queue for the source SQS Queue.